bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_var.md

 <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a07e7a4ea38b990e6c230109823347e70" class="el" title="AsBool() converts this Var to a bool.">AsBool()</a> converts this `Var` to a bool.

 Assumes the internal representation <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_var#a83773e6f9e2ac3723e33b6a1586d5c1e" class="el" title="This function determines if this Var is a bool value.">is_bool()</a>.
-If it's not, it will assert in debug mode, and return false.
+If it’s not, it will assert in debug mode, and return false.

 **Returns:**
 A bool version of this `Var`.